WWRF

 WWRF (1380 AM) is a radio station licensed to Lake Worth, Florida broadcasting in the West Palm Beach radio market.
-It airs a variety hits radio format, and is owned by Glades Media Group.
-The studios and offices are on South Congress Avenue in Palm Springs, The transmitter site is on 7th Avenue North in Lake Worth.
+It airs a mainstream rock radio format, and is owned by Glades Media Group.
+The studios and offices are on South Congress Avenue in Palm Springs, Since the transmitter site on 7th Avenue North in Lake Worth was demolished the station now broadcasts under an STA registered with the FCC.
+It is broadcasting from a large water tower which dominates the skyline based along Old Dixie Highway.
 It addition to its main signal it is also simulcast on the HD4 subchannel of WLLY-FM.

 History

 The station went on the air as WLVS on March 1, 1987.
 On March 15, 2000, the station changed its call sign to the current WWRF.